André Bishop

-André Bishop (born November 9, 1948) is an American theatrical producer, and Artistic Director and Producing Artistic Director, of Lincoln Center Theater.
+André Bishop (born November 9, 1948) is an American theatrical producer, and artistic director and producing artistic director, of Lincoln Center Theater.
 He has produced over 80 Broadway plays and musicals and has won numerous Tony Awards.

-Early life
+Life and career

-Bishop was born André Bishop Smolianinoff, and changed his name to Andre S. Bishop after the death of this father.
+Bishop was born André Bishop Smolianinoff, and changed his name to Andre S. Bishop after the death of his father.
 He graduated from Harvard University in 1970 where he was a pupil of dramatist Robert Chapman.

-He was the Artistic Director of Playwrights Horizons from 1981 to 1991.
+He was the artistic director of Playwrights Horizons from 1981 to 1991.

 He is a member of the American Academy of Arts and Sciences and an inductee in the American Theater Hall of Fame.